kaltura/clients-generator/sources/go/README.md

 ## Generation of types:
 1. all classes will include all of its properites + base class properites.
+   1. all properties will include json serialization of name and omitempty.
-   1.  if property in class is readOnly/insertOnly/writeOnly/optional/nullable so it will be a pointer with 'omitempty' in json.
+   2. if property in class is optional/nullable so it will be a pointer.
-   2. if class contains property by the same name as it's base class it will contain only its own property (name and type)
+   3. if class contains property by the same name as it's base class it will contain only its own property (name and type)
 ```go
 type Filter struct {
 	OrderBy string `json:"orderBy"`